Sarara Camp

 Game drives are offered at Sarara, but usually involve relaxed afternoon drives followed by sunset drinks and more productive night drives – the leopard viewing at night can be very good!
 Longer morning drives are possible, but there are other activities which may be more worthwhile.

-Horse-riding trails are also possible on bush ponies travelling up into the hills or across the plains.
+Horse-riding trails are also possible on bush ponies travelling up into the hills or across the plains of the Conservancy, led by a Samburu guide.

 Seasons